tdammers/yeshql/core/README.md

 YeshQL implements quasiquoters that allow the programmer to write SQL queries in SQL, and embed these into Haskell programs using quasi-quotation.
-YeshQL takes care of generating suitable functions that will run the SQL queries against a database driver, and marshal values between Haskell and SQL.
+YeshQL takes care of generating suitable functions that will run the SQL queries against a HDBC database driver, and marshal values between Haskell and SQL.

 In order to do this properly, YeshQL extends SQL syntax with type annotations and function names; other than that, it is perfectly ignorant about the SQL